Multi-UAV Coverage Planning with Limited Endurance in Disaster Environment: Conclusion Future Work

 \subsection{Weight Sparse}

-When the important areas of our heatmap are not continuous but are separated by some non-important areas, Weight Sparse will occur.
-When the UAV is in an area where the average $r$ of the uncovered reachable eight-neighbourhood vertices of the current vertex is lower than a certain $r_{th} $, then the local solutions are all not good enough.
-Weight Sparse will reduce the efficiency of search because UAV has less probability to do efficient coverage here.
-For example, it is unreasonable to search for drowning people on land and it is harmful to people who really need to be rescued in the water.
-As shown in \Cref{fig:Problems Overview} Weight Sparse (a).
+When the critical areas of our heatmap are not continuous but are separated by some non-important areas, the Weight Sparse problem occurs.
+This is the case where the UAV is in an area where the average $r$ of the uncovered reachable eight-neighborhood vertices of the current vertex is lower than a certain $r_{th} $ and thus, the local solutions are not good enough.
+Weight Sparse reduces the search efficiency because a UAV has a poor probability of covering that area efficiently.
+For example, it is unreasonable to search in the water for people trapped by fire, and it is harmful to people who need to be rescued on land.
+An example is depicted in \Cref{fig:Problems Overview} (c) above.

-Similarly, we can also use SVeC to solve this type of problem when the average $r$ of the uncovered reachable eight-neighbourhood vertices of $\eta_c$ is equal to 0 or lower than a particular minimum value $r_{min}$.
-We designate UAV's next target $\eta_{nxt}$ , which is the nearest vertex whose $r$ is greater than a certain threshold $r_{th}$.
-As shown in \Cref{fig:Problems Overview} Weight Sparse (b).
-In this way, the accumulated Eff-weight can be ensured as more as possible in the case of limited endurance, and there is no need to consume UAV energy in areas where there is no relative important vertices.
+Similarly, SVeC can also solve this type of problem.
+We designate UAV's next target $\eta_{nxt}$, which is the nearest vertex whose $r$ is greater than a certain threshold $r_{th}$ ( \Cref{fig:Problems Overview} (c) below).
+In this way, the accumulated Eff-weight can be ensured as good as possible in the case of limited endurance because there is no need to consume UAV energy in areas with no relatively important vertices.